robertcv/image_acquisition/README.md

 # image_acquisition

 A simple gui to acquire images from the web.
 It saves the images as expected for the 1. assignment on the course Image Based Biometry 2018/19

+### Installation & run
 Use Python 3.6 and above.

-### Installation & run
+**Change the `BITBUCKET_NAME` variable in the `image_acquisition.py`!**
 ```bash
 pip install -r requirements.txt
 python image_acquisition.py
 ```

-**Don't forget to change the `BITBUCKET_NAME` variable.**
+### Usage
+Copy image url into source.
+Fill out the data about the subject.
+If you want to crop the image just select a region.
+On save the subject data and selected part of the image (if no part is selected the whole image is used) are saved according to the assignment specification.

+### Issues
+If you have any problems pleas submit a pull request with the fix.
+I will not provide any additional support.